priolo/jon-template/README.md

 I have configured and started [MSW](https://mswjs.io/) in [/plugins/msw.js](https://github.com/priolo/jon-template/blob/7f8c02cbd72371c1018f7a689ed625577f22f206/src/plugins/msw.js)
 It is called [here](https://github.com/priolo/jon-template/blob/7f8c02cbd72371c1018f7a689ed625577f22f206/src/index.js#L8) starting a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

->A `Service Worker` acts as a proxy between the APP and the WEB:" simulating "the low-level network.
+> A `Service Worker` acts as a proxy between the APP and the WEB: "simulating" low-level network.
 > This is cool because it is completely transparent to the APP:
 > basically when you use `fetch` it still works ... even offline!
-The `mock` data is given to you by the` Service Worker`
+The data is given to you by the `Service Worker`

 In [mocks/ajax/handlers](https://github.com/priolo/jon-template/tree/7f8c02cbd72371c1018f7a689ed625577f22f206/src/mocks/ajax/handlers) there are simulated "CONTROLLERs"
 In [mocks/data](https://github.com/priolo/jon-template/tree/7f8c02cbd72371c1018f7a689ed625577f22f206/src/mocks/data) there are ... the data!
 Used to emulate the DB